-Note: The algebraic sign determines whether the arc is concave or convex!
+Note: The algebraic sign determines the size of the

-- ▶ Miscellaneous function M - ▶ Feed rate F
+- ▶Miscellaneous function M

+- ▶ Feed rate F

 Full circle

 For a full circle, program two blocks in succession:

 The end point of the first semicircle is the starting point of the second.
 The end point of the second semicircle is the starting point of the first.